danwhite371/Team-Task-Track/docs/done.md

 ## Unreleased

+chore: Moved personal info to .env file, installed dotenv to load it.

 refactor: typescript on the backend
 feat: Add task times inner tables on request
 feat: Use table for task display
 style: Cleanup main page